arunanksharan/apto-pay/README.md

 ### recipient

-The recipient field in the URI represents the 32-byte account address of the entity receiving the coins.
+The recipient field in the URI represents the 32-byte account address as a string (as per AIP-40) of the entity receiving the coins.

+In short, it means that special addresses are represented in SHORT form, meaning 0x0 through to 0xf inclusive, and every other address is represented in LONG form, meaning 0x + 64 hex characters.

 ### amount